 Rearward-facing infant restraints must never be secured in the passenger seat of a vehicle with a passenger airbag.
-In an accident, a passenger airbag may deploy causing severe injury or death to infants riding in rearward-facing infant restraints.
+In a collision, a passenger airbag may deploy causing severe injury or death to infants riding in rearward-facing infant restraints.